 Buying an annual bus pass may be a mighty initial tug on the purse strings, but does come with the greatest potential for savings and most flexibility for travelling when you want.

 If you bust the cash up-front you don’t have to worry about it again for a whole year, and won’t be stuck without a ride when times are lean (it could be worth allocating the cost from your first loan or grant payments).

 In Lancaster, an annual Stagecoach unirider pass will set you back £350 (bringing your average fare down to 98p a day); in Liverpool it costs £255 (71p a day).
 On the other hand, you’ll still be paying that average fare on days when you don’t even take the bus.

-Some annual passes run from just one start date, and not from when you buy your pass, so you’ll need to get and use it as early as possible to make the biggest savings.
-Alternatively, look for passes in weekly or termly flavours – they cost less per pop and you’ll only be paying for when you’re in residence.
+Some annual passes run from an already-defined start date (normally start of the year) rather than just from whenever you buy your pass, so you’ll need to start using it as early as possible to make the biggest savings.
+Alternatively, look for weekly or even termly passes – they cost less per pop and you’ll only be paying for when you’re in residence.

 Find out if the uni runs its own service, as they may have their own discount or pass schemes.
 Otherwise, bear in mind that there may be more than one student bus operator in the area – stack-up what each offers to see where you can get the best deal and service.
 And don’t assume you’re priced out of the pass you want: scope out the zone boundaries – you may just need to change route slightly or pick-up from a different bus stop.

-You may need to provide student ID to get your pass, and may have to show it every time you travel.
+You may need to provide student ID to get your pass, and might even have to show it every time you travel.
 Operators all have different takes on replacing lost or stolen passes, or refunding you if you want to cash-in early: find out before you get stung.